davidjeck/javanotes9/javanotes8/README.txt

       web site, http://math.hws.edu/javanotes.

-      ADDITIONALLY, permission is given to use Java source code from this work in programming projects [but not in educational material] without restriction and without attribution, for commercial or non-commercial purposes.
+      ADDITIONALLY, permission is given to use Java source code from this work in programming projects [but not in commercial educational material] without restriction and without attribution, for commercial or non-commercial purposes.
 No claim is made about the suitability or reliability of any of the source code.